-These types of drug block or "inhibit" the contact between the PD-L1 protein and the PD-1 receptor on the T cell (see our infographic to learn more about how this works).
-This helps boost the immune response against cancer cells.
-They are normally given as an intravenous (IV) infusion.
+Checkpoint inhibitors are given as an intravenous (IV) infusion.
 These drugs can have similar side effects to chemotherapy, including fatigue, nausea, itching, skin rash, and more, but they are generally less toxic than chemotherapy.
-However, because the drugs work on the immune system stop/start signals, it is possible to have serious immune-related side effects from an over-stimulated immune system that can affect how your organs function.
+However, because the drugs work by stimulating the immune system, it is possible to develop serious immune-related side effects from an over-stimulated immune system that can affect how your organs function.
 It is important to work with your care team to help monitor all side effects.

 2. Cancer vaccines

 When most people think of vaccines they think of treatments that prevent disease.
 However, there is another type of vaccine called a therapeutic vaccine.
 This type of vaccine treats an existing cancer by making the immune system better at killing cancer cells.
+These vaccines target proteins that are present in cancer cells that are either not present in normal cells or are only sparingly present in normal cells.
+Sometimes, the vaccines are customized to target proteins that are unique to an individual’s cancer.
+In other cases, the vaccines target cancer-specific proteins shared by many people.
+Before a vaccine is given, it is often necessary to first take a medicine to dampen the types of immune cells that may allow a cancer to grow and boost the types of immune cells that can respond to cancer.
 Right now, these vaccines are being studied in clinical trials.
 There is currently no FDA-approved vaccine for lung cancer treatment.

 3. Adoptive T cell therapy

-In this therapy, T cells (a type of white blood cell in the immune system) are removed from your body and then altered in a laboratory so they better attack cancer cells.
+In this therapy, T cells (a type of white blood cell in the immune system) are removed from your body and then altered in a laboratory so they are better at attacking your specific cancer cells.
 Finally, the enhanced T cells are put back into your body to help it fight cancer.
+Removing the T cells from your body requires a procedure called plasmapheresis which helps filter your blood to specifically identify certain types of blood cells.
 Right now, this type of therapy is being studied in clinical trials and no such treatment is FDA approved for treating lung cancer.

 One way your immune system communicates is through connections between molecules on the surface of immune cells (like T lymphocyte cells also known as T cells) and foreign cells (like cancer cells).

-Cancer cells have found ways to trick the immune system nad keep it from destroying them.
+Cancer cells have found ways to trick the immune system to prevent it from destroying them.
 One way some cancer cells do this is by producing a protein called PD-L1.
-This protein binds to PD-1 receptors on T cells and turns them off.
-This prevents the immune system from killing the cancer cell.
+This protein binds to a receptor on the T cells called PD-1 which sends a message to the T-cell to not attack the cancer cell.
+The PD-1 receptor functions like a brake that prevents the immune system from killing the cancer cell.

-Current FDA-approved lung cancer immunotherapy drugs work to stop the cancer cells from turning off the T cells.
-Approved drugs either target the PD-L1 protein or the PD-1 receptor.
+Current FDA-approved lung cancer immunotherapy drugs work by disrupting the interaction between the PD-L1 protein on cancer cells and the PD-1 receptor on T-cells.
+When this connection is broken, T-cells are better able to recognize the cancer cells and respond to them.
+Approved drugs either target the PD-L1 protein (durvalumab, atezolizumab) or the PD-1 receptor (nivolumab, pembrolizumab).
 No matter which they target, they have the same goal of blocking or "inhibiting" the contact between the PD-L1 protein and the PD-1 receptor on the T cell.
 This re-activates the T cells and turns the immune system back on, helping it fight the cancer.
 There are other drugs in immunotherapy clinical trials for lung cancer.
 Some of these drugs target other pathways in the immune system.

 These drugs are given through an IV into your veins.
 This is called an infusion.
 Patients get infusions every few weeks.
-Most patients stay on immunotherapy for several months.
+Most patients stay on immunotherapy for as long as their cancer responds to the immunotherapy.
 Some patients may stay on for longer or shorter periods of time, depending on their side effects.
 Immunotherapy drugs have been shown to keep working for a period of time even after treatment is stopped.

 There are several FDA-approved lung cancer immunotherapy drugs for patients with advanced stage lung cancer.
 There are more options within immunotherapy than ever before.
-There are now first-line, second-line and combination immunotherapy treatments available.
+Most patients received immunotherapy as the initial therapy for their cancer.
+Immunotherapy is sometimes given with chemotherapy.
+Sometimes, two different types of immunotherapy are given together.
 Each drug has specific indications based upon the type of lung cancer you have, whether or not you have any mutations or biomarkers, what treatment (if any) you have tried in the past and your general health.
 Work with your doctor to understand your options.